 Approximately eight to ten weeks before a placement is due to start, each area will be contacted to check that the placement is still possible and whether the details we have are correct or whether there have been changes.
 There are usually some placements that are no longer able to go ahead due to things such as maternity leave/staff changes.
 Therefore further time is spent finding additional placements to ‘fill the gaps’.
 For BU0 and BU2 this process often happens a little nearer the time of the placement due to the start of term only being six weeks from the start of placement.

-When as many placements have been confirmed as possible the PET will arrange a meeting with the Academic Advisors for the cohort who are due to go on placement.
+When as many placements have been confirmed as possible the PET will arrange a meeting with the Personal Tutor for the cohort who are due to go on placement.
 This is referred to as the ‘allocation meeting’ where everyone will look at the available placements and where their students need to go.
 This is usually an increasing challenge as the students progress through the academic years and have completed more placements as the number of factors that need to be taken into account increases.
 The sorts of things we have to look at are:

 - Where has the student been before and what experience do they still need?